 Excuses for student absences will be furnished to the school in writing on the day the student returns to school, and will be evaluated by the principal or a designee to determine if the absence is excused or unexcused.
-Three parent notes are allowed a semester (1st semester Aug.-Dec 2nd semester Jan-May) (one parent note will represent one day of absence); the parent notes should contain the student's name, reason for absence, date(s) of the absence, and the parent's/guardian's signature.
+Parent notes should contain the student's name, reason for absence, date(s) of the absence, and the parent's/guardian's signature.